xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Message Chains

 - [x] The *WindowViewer* class calls methods of the *ArenaViewer* class, that will call some other methods of the *ElementViewer* class.
 This is a chain of calls that we would like to improve and simplify until the final delivery, by reviewing the structure of the code.
+We simplified it by eliminating the WindowViewer as it didn't have a strong purpose and moved the display of the information bar to the ArenaViewer.

 ## Testing